JosephMatino/MultiAiFilePaster/.github/SUPPORT.md

 ## 🚀 Getting Started & Quick Help

 Multi-AI File Paster helps with large content across ChatGPT, Claude, Gemini, DeepSeek, and Grok.
-If you need assistance, this support page lists clear ways to get help quickly.
+With complete support for 11 languages (677 translation keys each), if you need assistance, this support page lists clear ways to get help quickly.

 ## 📚 Documentation & Resources